vovkos/doxyrest/doc/build-guide/rst/prerequisites-tools.rst

 * CMake 3.3 or above

 	Doxyrest uses CMake-based build system.
-CMake is a cross-platform C/C++-centric build system which works by converting build scripts into platform-dependent makefiles.
+CMake is a cross-platform C/C++-centric build system which uses build scripts to generate platform-specific makefiles.
 CMake is quickly becoming a de-facto standard when it comes to building cross-platform C/C++ applications.

 	CMake is available in official repositories of most Linux distributions.
 Source and pre-compiled binaries can also be directly downloaded from the official website: http://cmake.org